Preserve the heritage of the watermen of the Chesapeake Bay.

 Our President — Steven R. Ormsby

 Steve lives in the Guinea area of Gloucester County.
-He has been married to his wife, Diane, for 34 years.
-They have four grown children, Danielle, Kelly, DeVin, and Kristofer, and eight grandchildren.
+He has been married to his wife, Diane, since 1981.
+They have four grown children, Danielle, Kelly, DeVin, and Kristofer, and seven grandchildren.

 Comments from Our President

 The Chesapeake Bay plays a vital role in our lives and culture.
-For more than 30 years, the Watermen’s Museum has shared the stories of the men and women who have worked the water: protecting the waterways and villages, piloting ships, ferrying goods and people, and fishing for our delicious seafood.
+For more than 40 years, the Watermen’s Museum has shared the stories of the men and women who have worked the water: protecting the waterways and villages, piloting ships, ferrying goods and people, and harvesting our delicious seafood.

 Our Museum is an exciting, vibrant community where staff, members, volunteers, and guests come together to develop, provide, and enjoy museum programs and to just have fun along the shores of the historic York River.
 Please join us and become a part of America’s coastal heritage.